FruitbatM/trail-run-adventures/README.md

 **Users**
 - To navigate the website easily and understand its purpose.
-- Get useful information about holiday adventures and offered products to purchase.
+- Get useful information about holiday adventures and offered branded products to purchase.
 - Purchase selected trail running holidays or/and products easily and securely.
 - Contact website owner to get more information about holiday adventures if needed.
 - Get information about the company and its team.